Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Tracking Facebook Pixel metrics like Relevance score or ROAS (Return on ad spend) is only useful if you can customize them for your business.

 With Databox, you can create custom Facebook Ads (Pixel) Metrics in Databox using the Query Builder.
-That way, if you have anything specific you want to track, you can have it in your dashboard fairly quickly.
+That way, if you have anything specific you want to track, you can have it in your social media dashboard fairly quickly.

 You can certainly track Facebook Ads metrics on your own.

 Or, you can do it easily and without having to calculate anything in a spreadsheet by choosing Databox.